80 Plus: Misleading power supply advertising

-There have been instances where companies claim or imply that their supplies are 80 Plus when they have not been certified, and in some cases do not meet the requirements.
-When a company resells an OEM power supply under a new name it must be certified under the new name and company, even if the OEM supply is certified.
-In some instances, a reseller has claimed a higher wattage than the supply can deliver – in which case, the reseller's supply would not meet 80 Plus requirements.
-The 80 Plus website has a list of all certified supplies, so it is possible to confirm that supply meets the requirements.
+When a company resells an OEM power supply under a new name, it must be certified under the new name and company, even if the OEM supply is certified.
+In some instances, a reseller has claimed a higher wattage than the supply can deliver, so the resellers' supply would not meet 80 Plus requirements.

-Although some power supply manufacturers name their products with similar names, such as "85 Plus", "90 Plus" and "95 Plus" there is no such official certification or standard.
+Although some power supply manufacturers name their products with similar names, such as "85 Plus", "90 Plus" and "95 Plus", there is no such official certification or standard.